SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ### 15.- How do I create my own split-screen handler for Nucleus Co-op?

-See the documentation on this website.
-Here is the [Master Handler](https://drive.google.com/file/d/1AqWqlgH2gh0UR-u0uq_PjU02Ton4gaEg/view?usp=drivesdk), open the .js file with notepad to read it.
+Open the MasterHandler.js file inside Nucleus 2.0 handlers folder with notepad to read the documentation, check the Readme.txt inside the Nucleus folder for even more additional documentation.
 You can also use the handlers you download from Nucleus Co-op as reference, they get downloaded to the Nucleus handlers folder.
 An easier way to start would be editing an existing handler, preferably one of a game that uses the same engine as the game you want (Unity, UE4 etc.) and just change the data in the handler to match your game's, like the .exe name and such.
-If you create a working handler or if you have any questions about Nucleus handler creation you can ask us in the Nucleus Co-Op discord or on the subreddit, we can help you improve your handler so it is fully working for sharing with the community.
+If you create a working handler or if you have any questions about Nucleus handler creation you can ask us in the Nucleus Co-op discord or on the subreddit, we can help you improve your handler so it is fully working for sharing with the community.
+See the documentation on this website too.

 ### 16.- Does Nucleus Co-op work on Linux/Mac?